-5.3.62.
-An assessment was undertaken for the Newark & Sherwood Amended Core Strategy (July 2017) which focussed on specific housing sites within 5km of the ppSPA.
+- 6.3.62.
+An assessment was undertaken for the Newark & Sherwood Amended Core Strategy (June 2018) which focussed on specific housing sites within 5km of the ppSPA.
 Policy wording had already been devised to enable mitigation to be delivered.
 This wording was included in both the Core Strategy and Development Management plans and through wording in relation to specific allocations.
-The main purpose of these policies has been to ensure that there is adequate provision of Suitable Alternative Natural Greenspace (SANGs) in Newark and Sherwood district (Policy DM7 and Core Policy 12).
-As a result the latest (July 2017) Newark & Sherwood HRA concluded that there remained an adequate policy mechanism in place to avoid likely significant effects.
+The main purpose of these policies has been to ensure that there is adequate provision of Suitable Alternative Natural Greenspace48 (SANGs) in Newark and Sherwood district (Policy DM7 and Core Policy 12).
+As a result the latest (June 2018) Newark & Sherwood HRA concluded that there remained an adequate policy mechanism in place to avoid likely significant effects.
 Given that is also the conclusion of this HRA regarding the Mansfield Local Plan, there will be no unaddressed 'in combination' effects.
 The Amended Newark & Sherwood Core Strategy HRA (June 2018) reports an in combination assessment of three neighbouring plans that are within catchment of the SAC.
-It was concluded that due to the landscapes surrounding Mansfield, including green infrastructure, open space and woodland, these 'should help to offset increases in recreational pressures on the ppSPA as well as Birkland & Bilhaugh SAC'.

-- 5.3.63.
-Additionally, Gedling Borough's HRA screening report concluded that findings within their developing local plan will have 'no effect alone or in-combination... following mitigation identified in those reports'. - 5.3.64.
-Ashfield District Council Local Plan went through examination in 2017 and has recently been out to Main Modifications consultation.
-The HRA of the Local Plan (2016) identifies the large amounts of alternative recreational natural greenspace already existing in Ashfield District (other than the ppSPA) and concludes that 'Even in light of a potential increase in visitors to the ppSPA, it is considered that the existing raft of management initiatives referred to above and the relocation of the visitors centre in Sherwood Forest will be sufficient to avoid a significant effect on the ppSPA in the foreseeable future, and in any event within the life of the Local Plan'.
+It was concluded that due to the landscapes surrounding Mansfield, including green infrastructure, open space and woodland, these 'should help to offset increases in recreational pressures on the ppSPA as well as Birkland & Bilhaugh SAC'. - 6.3.63.
+Additionally, Gedling Borough's HRA screening report (May 2016) concluded that their Local Plan will have 'no effect alone or in-combination... following mitigation identified in those reports' and this conclusion is also made in their 2017 HRA Addendum, with specific reference to mitigation for the development at Flatts Lane in order to draw this conclusion. - 6.3.64.
+Ashfield District Council's HRA of their (now withdrawn) Local Plan (September 2016) identifies the large amounts of alternative recreational natural greenspace already existing in Ashfield District (other than the ppSPA) and concludes that 'Even in light of a potential increase in visitors to the ppSPA, it is considered that the existing raft of management initiatives referred to above and the relocation of the visitors centre in Sherwood Forest will be sufficient to avoid a significant effect on the ppSPA in the foreseeable future, and in any event within the life of the Local Plan'.
 Paragraph 1.9 of Ashfield District Council's written statement regarding Matter 1 of the examination made it clear that the Local Plan was considered not to have a likely significant effect on the Sherwood ppSPA and that Natural England concurred with that conclusion.
-Given that is also the conclusion of this HRA regarding the Mansfield Local Plan, there will be no unaddressed 'in combination' effects. - 5.3.65.
-Bassetlaw District's Local Plan is currently in production and there is no 'in date' HRA available to consult.
-However, it seems likely that a similar conclusion will be reached as for Newark & Sherwood District, Ashfield District and Mansfield District, and if any requirement for protective measures is identified in the forthcoming HRA of the Bassetlaw Local Plan, it will be incumbent on that authority to devise such measures, which would thus address any effect 'in combination' with the Mansfield Local Plan.
+Given that is also the conclusion of this HRA regarding the Mansfield Local Plan, there will be no unaddressed 'in combination' effects.
+A new Ashfield Local Plan is being produced but it is very likely that the same conclusion will be drawn regarding the ppSPA.